crweiner/hacktoberfest-swag-list/README.md

 ### 2 or more PRs

-#### **Aqua**(Sticker, T-shirt, Book)
+#### **Aqua** (Sticker, T-shirt, Book)

 - **Requirements**:
-  - 3 or 5 merged pull requests.
+  - 3 or 5 pull requests.
 - **Swag**:
-  - For 3 merged pull requests: OSS superhero sticker pack and Aqua Hacktoberfest t-shirt.
+  - For 3 pull requests: OSS superhero sticker pack and Aqua Hacktoberfest t-shirt.
-  - For 5 merged pull requests: OSS superhero sticker pack, Aqua Hacktoberfest t-shirt and Kubernetes security book.
+  - For 5 pull requests: OSS superhero sticker pack, Aqua Hacktoberfest t-shirt and Kubernetes security book.
 - **How to sign up**: There is no signup required.
 - **Notes**: View full details above.
 Make successful pull requests to any of the Aqua projects.